-If you’re looking for an entry-level autonomous lawn mower, then the MowRo by Redback robot mower lineup is worth taking a look at.
-These value-packed mowers take away the pain from mowing grass by tackling 99% of the maintenance of your lawn with an absolute minimum of fuss.
+If you’re looking for an entry-level autonomous lawn mower, then the MowRo by Redback robot lawn mower lineup is worth taking a look at.
+These value-packed mowers take away the pain of mowing grass by tackling 99% of the maintenance of your lawn with an absolute minimum of fuss.

 This article sets out to review three from the MowRo range to help you decide which is best for you and your lawn – MowRo RM18, MowRo RM24, and MowRo RM24A.
 For those in a hurry…

 A quick summary of the MowRo RM18, RM24, and RM24A robot lawnmowers.
 These three mowers have powerful brushless motors that do a good job of mowing lawns sizes from 0.15 to 0.25 acres.
-At entry level price points, they provide a good value for homeowners looking for a budget-friendly robot mower.
+At entry-level price points, they provide good value for homeowners looking for a budget-friendly robot mower.

 Let’s first take a look at an overview of the product details, before we get into the product features and benefits.